alexose/schedulr/README.md

 # Schedulr

 Run code in the cloud.
 Store the results.
 Get alerted if you want.
+Designed to run on a single micro instance.

 Based on [InfluxDB](https://github.com/influxdata/influxdb), [Bull](https://github.com/OptimalBits/bull), and [Express.js](https://github.com/expressjs/express).